tanfwong/sdr_notes/_sources/ch11/duplex.md

 * Note that this protocol establishes a master-slave relationship between the source and sink.
 The source acts as the master to control transmission timings of both the forward and feedback channels.
-The sink acts the slave responding to the transmission events initiated by the source.
+The sink acts as  the slave responding to the transmission events initiated by the source.
 * Additional communication between the threads running the transmit and receive objects is needed to implement this protocol.
 For